 Tenant Co is not required to obtain foreign investment approval prior to entering into the AFL.
 However, Tenant Co can apply for, and receive, a no objection notification for the acquisition of a leasehold interest in developed commercial land.
 The AFL (including the grant of the lease provisions) becomes binding and unconditional on issue of the no objection notification.
-The interest in the lease (in the form contemplated by the AFL) is taken to have been acquired on issue of the no objection notification and a separate no objection notification at the time the lease commences is not required, unless there is a material alteration or variation of the lease.
-Refer to section 25 of the Act for material alterations or variations.
+The interest in the lease (in the form contemplated by the AFL) is taken to have been acquired on issue of the no objection notification at the time the lease commences is not required, unless there is a material alteration or variation of the lease.
+Refer to section 25 of the Act for material alterations.